Where’s My Creek?

 Athens-Clarke County has 15 creeks, each of which form a watershed.
 Additionally, our two rivers form another two watersheds, given Athens a total of 17 watersheds.

 Do you know the name of the creek in your backyard or neighborhood?
-Download this county-wide map to identify your watershed.
-Then click the creek name to download an information sheet about your creek.
+Use this interactive map to identify your watershed (or download a printable version).
+Then click the creek name below to download an information sheet about your creek.
 If you visit our booth at one of our many events, stop by and pickup a free refrigerator magnet.

-* the Bear Creek Reservoir is filled by pumping water from the North Oconee.
+* the Bear Creek Reservoir is filled by pumping water from the Middle Oconee.

 The judging committee noted that “Where’s My Creek? explicitly considers the feelings of residents, so that facts are portrayed in a way that both accurately reflect water degradation in the area without making the residents feel helpless to act.
 In fact, each snapshot offers manageable changes that individuals can make to be more environmentally responsible, such as picking up pet waste and reducing fertilizer application.